99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/d5a35a98-dbf1-4cac-a847-e70c3bfcb9bb">

 Reading Data:
 - GetItem: read based on Primary Key (hash / hash + range), eventually consistent (default) / strongly
 - BOTH PutItem and UpdateItem can add a NEW item.
 If the item already exists, PutItem will Replace the entire item while UpdateItem will Update only what you passed.
-- ProjectionExpression to read only certain attributes
+- ProjectionExpression to read only certain (subset of) attributes --projection-expression!!
 - Query: Based on Partition key value (required) , and optional sort key values (=,<,> ec...), FilterExpression additional filtering after query for non-key attributes
 - Scan: get the entire table and filter out on your application (inefficient). supports parallel scans for faster results.
   To minimize the impact of the scan:
   - on the provisioned throughput Set a smaller page size for the scans!!
   - Optimize the table to use query instead of scans for big tables.